There are a lot of great quotes about writing out there; these are some of the most insightful, thought-provoking, or ‘ah ha!’ ones I’ve come across.

 In the scene, the Resistance, having launched a desperate attack against the Final Order, are on the verge of defeat.
 Their ships are being blown up, they’re outnumbered by almost 1,000 to 1, and are on their last legs… and then Lando Calrissian arrives with the biggest fleet in Star Wars history, and the fight finally turns against the Final Order.

 What’s so perfect about this scene isn’t that it’s one of the most spectacular shots in the Star Wars saga, but what it represents: throughout the entire series, the regular people of the Star Wars galaxy have relied on the Republic, the Rebellion, and the New Republic to fight their battles for them against the Seperatists, the Empire, and then the Imperial remnant.
 For decades, the galaxy has suffered from war after war, conflict after conflict, and all of it orchestrated by one man: Emperor Palpatine.
-And now, despite every desperate attempt to stop him, he’s on the verge of ultimate victory, and if he wins, he’ll be unstoppable and destroy everything that could possibly stop him.
+And now, despite every desperate attempt to stop him, he’s on the verge of ultimate victory.

 But not if the good people of the galaxy have anything to say about it.